cryspen/bertie/CLA.md

 (d) I understand and agree that this project and the contribution are public and that a record of the contribution (including all personal information I submit with it) is maintained indefinitely and may be redistributed consistent with this project or the open source license(s) involved.

-(e) I understand that any contribution to this repository is sibject to the contribution guidelines of Apache 2.0.
+(e) I understand that any contribution to this repository is subject to the contribution guidelines of Apache 2.0.
 In particular, I grant Cryspen a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare Derivative Works of, publicly display, publicly perform, sublicense, and distribute my contribution and such Derivative Works in Source or Object form.